From the The O2 and Wembley Stadium to the South Bank, London offers some of the best major event venues in the world.

 Home to the famous Wimbledon Lawn Tennis Championships which attracts 500,000 spectators and millions of TV viewers.

 After its transformation in 1951, the Southbank has become one of the largest arts centres.
 The cultural hub now boasts the London Eye and BFI Imax.

 Potters Fields Park

-A recent addition to the riverside landscape next to City Hall, Potters Fields Park hosts a variety of free events such as the Thames Festival and Rioja Tapas Fantasticas Festival.
-The park is popular with photographers (both amateur and professional) due to the stunning views of Tower Bridge.
+The park hosts a variety of free events and is highly popular with photographers due to the stunning views of Tower Bridge.

 With 5,000 acres of historic parkland, the Royal Parks host a variety of major events both sport and cultural.